KeckObservatory/mKTL/doc/example/get.rst

     crazy = mktl.get('PoPuLaTiOn', 'crazy')

-The ``crazy`` reference here will be identical for each different invocation shown.
+The ``crazy`` reference here will be identical for each different invocation shown, always returning the same object-- not copies of the same mKTL item, the exact same Python object.
 The important part is that we now have a :class:`Item` that can be used for subsequent calls.
 A ``ValueError`` exception will be raised if no configuration is available for that store (i.e., the store does not exist);
 a ``KeyError`` exception will be raised if the key does not exist.